NARAYANA3399/E-COM_Basic_WebApplication/README.md

 ## 3. Run the Application

 * Open the project in your IDE (e.g., IntelliJ or VS Code).
-* Run the BankingApplication.java class (which contains the @SpringBootApplication annotation).
+* Run the E-CommerceApplication.java class (which contains the @SpringBootApplication annotation).
 * The application should now be running at 'http://localhost:8080'.

 ## 4. Test the API Endpoints: